dmbarbour/wikilon/docs/CommandLine.md

 ### Qualified Namespaces

-Constraining users to a single namespace per volume of code encourages a relatively flat namespace and prevents boiler-plate import lists.
+Constraining users to a single namespace per volume of code encourages a flat namespace and resists boiler-plate import lists.
 These are nice properties, so I'm reluctant to support qualified namespaces.
 However, the potential tweak to support them is trivial:

 For multiple namespaces, we could write `#f/foo:` after which `f/word` expands to `foo:word`.
 Our namespace attribute would simply desugar to `[{&_foo:_f}]%`.
 When rendering words with multiple valid render options, we heuristically favor the shortest render (with `\{%word}` as a last resort).
 Qualified namespaces would more closely match conventional programming practices, where we tend to have a large list of imports at the top of a large page of code.